hacks-guide/Guide_Vita/docs/storagemgr.md

     + This may take some time if you have a large amount of data on your Sony memory card
     + Do not copy the `ux0:` folder itself to your new storage device
 1. Insert your new storage device into your PS Vita (TV)
-1. Press (Circle) on your device to close the FTP connection
+1. Press <Btn btn="cancel" /> on your device to close the FTP connection
 1. Close the VitaShell application
 1. Reboot your device
     + If your device does not have Ensō, you will need to manually launch and exit h-encore to enable homebrew